Understanding Common and Limited Common Elements in Florida Condominiums

 Boat slips assigned to specific owners

-These elements may look like part of your unit, but legally, they’re common property, just limited in use.
+While these elements may visually seem part of your unit, they are legally common property but limited in their use.

 Who Is Responsible for Maintenance and Repairs?